strindberg/emacsj/README.md

 -   Search Forward Text (`ctrl-s`).
 The written text is interpreted as literal text, and the search direction is forward in the editor.
 -   Search Backward Text (`ctrl-r`).
 The written text is interpreted as literal text, and the search direction is backward in the editor.
--   Search Forward Regexp (`alt-s`).
+-   Search Forward Regexp (`ctrl-alt-s`).
 The written text is interpreted as regular expression, and the search direction is forward in the editor.
--   Search Backward Regexp (`alt-s`).
+-   Search Backward Regexp (`ctrl-alt-r`).
 The written text is interpreted as regular expression, and the search direction is backward in the editor.

 When search has been initiated, pressing one of the search keys again will bring up the previous text used for search.
-This is the quickest way to resume asearch.
+This is the quickest way to resume a search.
 History is kept separate between text search and regexp search, so only previous searches by the same type are offered.
 The search history does not separate forward and backward searches.

 While searching, the following keys are active: